ThomasBallardCI/woof-and-bean-M4/README.md

     23. Create a user named 'your-site-name-staticfiles-user', my username was 'woof-and-bean-staticfiles-user', click 'Next' then select the group we created earlier and click 'Next' again and 'Create User' to add your user to this group
     24. In the Identity and Access Management tab click on Users, and click on the username of the user you just created
     25. Click the 'security credentials' tab, scroll down to 'access keys' and click 'create access key'
-    26. On the 'Access key best practices & alternatives' page click 'Other' as our use case, follow this process to the end and click the 'download .csv' button
+    26. On the 'Access key best practices & alternatives' page click 'Other' as our use case, follow this process to the end, and click the 'download .csv' button
     27. Save this .csv file as they are only available to us once and will be used to authenticate our user from our Django app

 Back in the Gitpod CLI: